Skip to content

 Validated across mathematical reasoning, code generation, question answering, and medical tasks, outperforming heuristic refinement baselines with the largest gains in retrieval-heavy scenarios (arxiv 2605.25338).

-Interventional re-execution turns an unstructured failure log into a controlled experiment.
-Treating the trajectory as a Pearl-style structural causal chain and replacing one step with an oracle-guided alternative gives a per-step counterfactual probability — the step with the highest lift is the most plausible cause, and the minimal edit that produced the flip is by construction a validated repair rather than a hypothesised one (CausalFlow, arxiv 2605.25338; the SCM-for-LLM-attribution case is framed generally in A2P, arxiv 2509.10401).
-Heuristic refinement loops ask the model to "try again" without isolating which step was wrong.
+Treating the trajectory as a Pearl-style structural causal chain and replacing one step with an oracle-guided alternative gives a per-step counterfactual probability — the highest-lift step is the most plausible cause, and the minimal edit that produced the flip is by construction a validated repair, not a hypothesized one (CausalFlow, arxiv 2605.25338; the SCM-for-LLM-attribution case is framed generally in A2P, arxiv 2509.10401).
+Heuristic refinement loops ask the model to "try again" without isolating the wrong step.

 Five conditions break the assumptions and make cheaper approaches preferable.

 Side-effecting tools without replay isolation.
-Counterfactual intervention requires re-executing the trajectory with an alternative action.
-If steps mutate external state — databases, files, paid APIs, sent emails — replay either corrupts state or is infeasible.
+Counterfactual intervention re-executes the trajectory with an alternative action.
+If steps mutate external state — databases, files, paid APIs, sent emails — replay corrupts state or is infeasible.
 The technique fits sandboxed reasoning, code generation, and retrieval; production tool-use agents need a snapshotting layer first.

 Cascading or distributed failures.
 Single-trajectory CRS attributes responsibility to one step.
 Empirically, ~40 % of LLM/Agent-node failure root causes occur at locations different from where the failure surfaces, rising to ~45 % for Logic/Control nodes (arxiv 2509.23735).
 Multi-perspective failures are ill-posed for single-step attribution because multiple distinct interventions can independently repair the task (arxiv 2603.25001).
 For distributed cases, prefer hierarchical causal-graph attribution (CHIEF, arxiv 2602.23701) or multi-agent attribution benchmarks (TraceElephant, arxiv 2604.22708).